Trekking Ushuaia: A Guide to Hiking in Ushuaia

 The Costera Trail is relatively easy, bordering the coastline of the Beagle Channel with stunning views of the mountains at every turn.

-We didn’t hike this entire trail since we had our toddler and a car in the main parking lot.
+We didn’t hike this entire trail since we had our young toddler with us and a car in the main parking lot.
+Instead, we hiked half-way then turned around and went back the way we came.

 The border between Chile & Argentina on Sendero Hito XXIV